-IVF and Egg Donation Success Rates in Czech Republic
+IVF and Egg Donation Success Rates in the Czech Republic

 The success rates are very good, especially for egg donation.
 However, it is worth bearing in mind, that alongside high success rates there may be a high multiple birth rate, or the clinic may be transferring a greater number of embryos in each procedure than other clinics.
 We have found out both the success rates and the average number of embryos being transferred at each clinic to help you with your decision.
 Find out more about individual IVF clinic success rates in fertility clinics in the Czech Republic.